 Can I use lenses I already own?

-The only adapters currently out there can’t control aperture or autofocus.
-The upside is they’re only $15.
+Adapters currently available can’t control aperture or autofocus.
+Consequently they’re only $15.
 Adapting lenses can be fun but the native lenses are amazing and affordable.
 I do use an ultra-wide tilt-shift lens via an EF-to-XF mount adapter.
 Adapted TSE examples:

-I most often shot Canon L Primes stopped down to f/2.0-2.5 because the chances of getting everything I wanted sharp was so slim with the aperture any larger.
+I most often shot Canon L Primes stopped down to f/2.0-2.5 due to the chances of getting everything I wanted sharp was so slim with the aperture any larger.
 Fujifilm primes wide-open are VERY SHARP.
 DOF (depth of field) is multiplied x1.5, so the DOF at f/1.2 on Fuji X cameras is similar to the DOF at f/1.8 on full frame.
-There is still plenty of gorgeous Bokeh.
+Furthermore there is still plenty of gorgeous Bokeh.
 Shallow DOF examples:

-If you just have to have something other than your phone checkout the many Fujifilm models.
-There are interchangeable lens cameras including the XT-20, XT-10, XT-1, etc. There are also fixed lens cameras that might be a better daily/travel option: X100t, X100f or even the X70.
-If you have deeper pockets go XT-2 or X-Pro2.
+If you desire something other than your phone checkout the many Fujifilm models.
+Interchangeable-lens offerings included the XT-20, X-E3, XT-10, XT-1, etc. Fuji’s fixed lens cameras that might be a better daily/travel option: X100t or X100f.
+Yet if you have deeper pockets consider the XT-2 or X-Pro2.

 XT-2 vs X-pro2?

-Same sensor, different style body.
-I played with the X-Pro2 a few times and think the XT-2 is for me.
-They feel different: balance, materials, button placement, and grip.
+Having used both I believe the XT-2 is for me because they feel different: balance, materials, button placement, and grip.
 There is a hybrid EVF/OVF-rangefinder on the Xpro2, which is neat, but I prefer the bigger/faster EVF on the XT-2.
-The XT-2 also has improved AF performance and a dedicated ISO dial.
+XT-2 also has a dedicated ISO dial.